 - Metabolic syndrome and obesity (Kong et al. 201310)

-Furthermore, recent studies show that intermittent fasting can be a safe treatment for insulin resistance (Catenacci et al. 201612).
+Furthermore, recent studies show intermittent fasting can be a safe treatment for insulin resistance (Catenacci et al. 201612).

-Science shows that Intermittent fasting methods can reverse insulin resistance and even type 2 diabetes, which diets alone usually can’t (Halberg et al. 200513).
+Science shows that Intermittent fasting can reverse insulin resistance and even type 2 diabetes, which diets alone usually can’t (Halberg et al. 200513).

-7. OMAD Helps to Build Muscle
+7. Helps Build Muscle

 Contrary to what most people believe, fasting does not atrophy the muscles.

-In fact, an important reason why our body goes into ketosis is to preserve muscle mass.
+An important reason why our body goes into ketosis is to preserve muscle mass.

 Many of our metabolic pathways focus on conserving muscle at all costs.
 The misconception that fasting reduces muscle mass arises because if we fast for long enough, protein is broken down and converted into glucose.